cspr-rad/kairos-spec/src/spec.typ

 === Smart contract initialization

-Q: What is the initial state of the smart contract?

-A: Initiating the L1 smart contract requires putting money onto the Validium.
+Initiating the L1 smart contract requires putting money onto the Validium.
 The balance of the smart contract will then be equal to the initial deposit, and the Merkle roots (current and "current minus deposits/withdrawals") will be equal to the Merkle root for a Merkle tree with only one leaf, namely the single initial account.

 == ZKP

-=== What exactly is proven by a ZKP?
+=== What exactly do the ZKPs look like?

+Transfer transaction:
+- Public inputs: Unsigned L2 transaction
-- The signature of the L2 Tx
+- Private inputs: L2 transaction signature

-Q: What are the public and private inputs of the ZKPs?
-(Deposit, withdrawal and transfer.)
+- Verify: Signature

+Deposit transaction:
+- Public inputs: Old Merkle root, new Merkle root, sender, token ID, token amount
+- Private inputs: Info on the old Merkle tree in order to verify
+- Verify: Merkle root update.
+Note that the signature must be checked by L1.

+Withdrawal transaction:
+- Public inputs: Old Merkle root, new Merkle root, receiver, token ID, token amount
+- Private inputs: Info on the old Merkle tree in order to verify, signature
+- Verify: Merkle root update & signature

+=== How do Merkle tree updates work?

+Transfer transactions don't have a Merkle tree update themselves.
+Rather, this duty is taken over by the ZKR, in order to allow for parallelization at a later stage.

+Deposit & withdrawal transaction: Note that these transactions only change one of the leafs.
+Therefore, in order to verify whether the old Merkle root has been appropriately transformed into the new Merkle root, all we need is the leaves which the updated leaf interacts with.
+// TODO: Draw this into a diagram (Marijan & Nick).

 === Where does the ZK verification happen?

 Within the casper-node, if the ZK verification code doesn't fit into a smart contract?
 If it does, then within the same smart contract, or a dedicated one?

-=== Ensuring L2 Tx uniqueness

-We have to make sure the same L2 Tx cannot be used twice.
-One option is to add the Merkle root of the Validium's state at the time the L2 Tx is submitted, to the ZKP's public inputs, and have the ZKR code verify this.
-The problem with this approach is that any deposit or withdrawal on L1 would then require all in-progress L2 Txs to be recreated and resigned.
-We could have the smart contract store two Merkle roots though, the current one and the last one posted by L2 (i.e. the second one doesn't change based on deposits and withdrawals).
-That way, no L2 Txs must be resigned upon deposit or withdrawal, while we also guarantee uniqueness.

-Note that this solution does require that the same L2 Tx cannot be posted twice within the same rollup.
-However, this is easy to avoid given that we can require all L2 Txs which are rolled up into the same ZKR (for posting to L1), to be independent, i.e. to not clash in senders and receivers with any other L2 Txs.
+// @Marijan TODO: Figure out which options would be feasible.

 === Comparison of ZK provers

 We decided to build the PoC using Risc0 as a ZK prover system, both for the individual ZKPs and for the rollup.
 The reason for this is a combination of Risc0's maturity in comparison to its competitors, and the use of STARKs and SNARKs to quickly end up with small proofs.

+// TODO: Do we want to write out an argument here?

 == ZKR

-=== What exactly is proven by the ZKR?
+The ZK rollup verifies the following:
 - The ZKPs don't clash, i.e. they all have separate senders and receivers
 - All ZKPs are valid
-- All L2 Txs include as a public input the last Merkle root posted on L1 by L2.
+- All L2 transactions include as a public input the last Merkle root posted on L1 by L2.
 This Merkle root itself is taken as a public input to the ZKR.
+- The old Merkle root is correctly transformed into the new Merkle root through applying all the L2 transactions

+Its public inputs include the old Merkle root and new Merkle root.
+The private inputs are the list of L2 transactions and their ZKPs, as well as the full old Merkle tree.

 == Web UI: List interactions

 - Connect to Casper wallet
 - Query Validium balance
 - Query Casper L1 balance
-- Deposit on and withdraw from Validium: Create, sign & submit L1 Tx, check its status on casper-node
+- Deposit on and withdraw from Validium: Create, sign & submit L1 transaction, check its status on casper-node
-- Transfer within Validium: Query Validium state, create, sign & submit L2 Tx, check its status on L2 server
+- Transfer within Validium: Query Validium state, create, sign & submit L2 transaction, check its status on L2 server

 == CLI: List interactions

 - Connect to Casper wallet
 - Query Validium balance
 - Query Casper L1 balance
-- Deposit on and withdraw from Validium: Create, sign & submit L1 Tx, check its status on casper-node
+- Deposit on and withdraw from Validium: Create, sign & submit L1 transaction, check its status on casper-node
-- Transfer within Validium: Query Validium state, create, sign & submit L2 Tx, check its status on L2 server
+- Transfer within Validium: Query Validium state, create, sign & submit L2 transaction, check its status on L2 server
 - Query last N ZKPs posted to L1
 - Verify a ZKP